OpenNebula/docs/source/advanced_components/marketplace/container_images_usage.rst

 Container Image Usage
 ====================================================

-The images from the  OpenNebula container marketplaces (:ref:`Docker Hub <market_dh>`, :ref:`Turnkey Linux <market_turnkey_linux>`, and :ref:`Linux Containers <market_linux_container>`) are just filesystem images (e.g ext4 files).
-When using with LXD those images are enough for deploying a container, but in order to use any of these images to deploy a Firecracker MicroVM or a KVM VM an uncompressed linux kernel is required.
+The images from the OpenNebula container marketplaces (:ref:`Docker Hub <market_dh>`, :ref:`Turnkey Linux <market_turnkey_linux>`, and :ref:`Linux Containers <market_linux_container>`) are just filesystem images.
+When used together with LXD those images are enough for deploying a container, but in order to use any of these images to deploy a Firecracker MicroVM or a KVM VM an uncompressed linux kernel is required.

 .. note:: More info on Kernel images can be found :ref:`here <file_ds>`.